Laurel Hill (Pennsylvania): History and notable features

 Two state forests, comprising over 22000 acre, are located on Laurel Hill: Gallitzin State Forest and Forbes State Forest.
 State Game Lands 42 and 111 are also located on the mountain and also comprise a little over 22000 acre.

 Laurel Hill has an average elevation of 2700 ft along its length, while there are individual "knobs" that rise above 2900 ft.
-The highest point is above the Seven Springs Mountain Resort at 2994 ft.
+The highest point is located above the Seven Springs Mountain Resort at 2994 ft.
 Laurel Hill is flanked on its north end by the Conemaugh Gorge and on its south end by the Youghiogheny Gorge, both water gaps being approximately 1700 ft in depth.
 The ridge continues north of the Conemaugh Gorge for several miles as Rager Mountain, which reaches an elevation of 2580 ft.
 South of the Youghiogheny Gorge, a short ridge, generally still labeled Laurel Hill, at the edge of Ohiopyle State Park, reaches above 2920 ft.

 The industrial city of Johnstown and historic borough of Ligonier are located near its northern end, while the recreational boroughs of Confluence and Ohiopyle are located towards its southern end.
 Two major highways cross Laurel Hill, the Pennsylvania Turnpike and U.S. Route 30.
 The abandoned Laurel Hill Tunnel goes beneath Laurel Hill.
 A number of smaller state roads cross at other points on the mountain.